Dual approach for object tracking based on optical flow and swarm intelligence: Salient features of the proposed algorithm.

 \subsubsection{Pictorial Illustration of Reinitialization of missing dominant points}

 We explain reinitialization process of missing Dominant points using an example.
 Let’s consider a curvature C whose start (s) and end (e) points are dominant points.
-We track these dominant point using KLT method.

-In the following figure-(10) there are two dominant points (s and e) which are marked as RED.
+We track these dominant point using KLT method.In the following figure-(10) there are two dominant points (s and e) which are marked as RED.
 These two points are tracked by KLT tracking algorithm and all yellow color points are swarm particles which spread over the line joining between two dominant points.

 If we consider that the curved object which is being tracked is moving from left to right then due to various reasons stated above KLT may loose tracking of one of the dominant points as shown in the figure-(11).